bob1de/hass-apps/docs/apps/schedy/expressions/examples.rst

 rule is evaluating our custom expression, checking the state of the ``take_a_bath`` switch and, if it's enabled, causes the temperature to be set to 22 degrees.
-However, if the switch is off, the rule is ignored completely due to the ``Skip()`` we return in that case.
+However, if the switch is off, the rule is ignored completely due to the ``Skip()`` we return in that case and the second rule is processed, which always evaluates to 19 degrees.

-If that happens, the second rule is processed, which always evaluates to 19 degrees.
+What's so nice about these ``... if ... else ...`` expressions in Python is that they're almost always self-explanatory.
+We'll use them extensively in the following examples.

 Use of ``Add()`` and ``Skip()``